Domain Trust Requirements for Active Directory Deployments

 When you configure Tableau Server for this scenario, specify the primary user domain during installation.
 See Configure Initial Node Settings.
 To ensure that Tableau Server can connect to other Active Directory domains, you must also specify other domains that Tableau Server connects to by setting the

-wgserver.domain.whitelist option with TSM.
-For more information, see wgserver.domain.allowlist.
+wgserver.domain.accept_list option with TSM.
+For more information, see wgserver.domain.accept_list.

 The Run As service account must also have query (Read) access to each domain from which users will be imported.